mpa139/allanlab/_pages/team.md

 </div>
 <div class="col-sm-10 clearfix">
   <p>
     <a href="https://www.linkedin.com/in/tiagogunter/">Tiago Gunter</a> is a student technician at the NeuroErgonomics Laboratory.
+He is pursuing a BS in Mechanical Engineering with a minor in Biomechanics, and hopes to pursue a PhD in Mechanical Engineering in the future.
+Tiago's research interest lie in developing prosthetics, medical devices, and exoskeletons to improve the quality of life of those suffering from various medical conditions.
+In his free time, he enjoys spending time with friends and family, traveling, working out, and cooking.
   </p>
 </div>
 </div>